csc-training/portable-gpu-programming/sycl/docs/03-sycl-advanced.md

 - multiple accesses of data withing the same block
     - stencils, convolutions, N-body interactions, matrix-matrix multiplications, reductions
 - transform non-coalesced to coalesced accesses
-    -  matrix transposes, matrix-matrix multiplications,
+    -  matrix transposes, matrix-matrix multiplications, ...

+**Check the exercises for more details in the exercises!**

 # Summary

  - **queues** are bridges between host and devices
  - each queue maps to one device
  - work is enqued by submitting **command groups**
-    - give lots of flexibility
+    - give lots of flexibil_ity
  - parallel code (kernel)  is submitted as a lambda function or as a function operator
- - two methods to express the parallelism
+ - two methods to express the parallel_ism
     - basic launching
     - via **nd-range**